annebrown/docs-tech/content/2.tooling/SSGs/mkdocs/issues/awesome-netlify.md

 ---
 title: awesome-pages
-description: awesome-pages not deployed on Netlify
+description: awesome-pages not deployed on NetlifylastModified: '2025-01-08'
-lastModified: '2025-01-08'
 ---

 ## Problem